-The following Novell Vibe definitions that can assist you when using the Vibe Web services:
+The following Novell Vibe definitions that can assist you when adding custom development to the Vibe software:

 binder: A place such as a workspace or folder.